Ed Mangano: Issues with Long Island Bus

 The county hoped to reduce its annual contribution from $9.1 million to $4.1 million by using a private contractor rather than the MTA to operate the bus system.
 The planned county contribution was later decreased to $2.5 million per year.
 On July 22, 2010, Mangano announced he would immediately form a committee that would explore privatizing the bus service.
 On September 24, 2010 he issued a Request for Proposals (RFP) to privatize Nassau's public bus service.
 A partial compromise was reached on April 1, 2011 as the New York State Legislature moved to provide an extra $8.6 million to avoid the July service cuts, which would have eliminated half of Long Island Bus' lines.
 This compromise saw Nassau County pay half the increase that the MTA had sought.
 No provision was made for future years, though, and later in April the MTA Board voted to terminate the Long Island Bus contract at the end of the year.

 On June 10, 2011, the RFP committee chose Veolia Transport as the operator.
 This privatization plan was the subject of heated county public hearings in which Long Island Bus riders and employees criticized the plan.
 In November 2011, Veolia and the county announced a new name for Long Island Bus, NICE (Nassau Inter-County Express).
 Mangano also announced that a five-person transportation committee will be formed, consisting of all Nassau residents, to oversee Nassau's bus future.
-The committee will have to vote on fare and route changes.
+Fare changes require a committee vote.
 Prior to this, as County Executive, Mangano had stated that all routes and fares will not change for a minimum of a year, and that Veolia will be re-instituting the lines the MTA wanted to cut.
 He has also stated that this private-public partnership will save taxpayers $32.4 million annually.

 On December 12, the full Legislature voted on the bus service, and unanimously voted to approve Veolia as the provider for County bus service.
 Veolia took over operations on January 1, 2012.